-Colorful picture books, as well as pictures on the wall, are great ways to help stimulate your child’s visual interests as he learns, but it’s talking to him about what he sees that can make the mental connection between images and the real-life objects they relate to.
-That’s seeing and hearing – two senses out of the big five – that go into the mental process behind connecting a story about baseball with the foam ball he tosses back and forth with you at the park.
+Colorful picture books, as well as pictures on the wall, are great ways to help stimulate your child’s visual interests as she learns, but it’s talking to her about what she sees that can make the mental connection between images and the real-life objects they relate to.
+That’s seeing and hearing – two senses out of the big five – that go into the mental process behind connecting a story about baseball with the foam ball she tosses back and forth with you at the park.

 Other easy ways to incorporate new, fun sensory experiences into Baby’s life include:

 - Weird art projects: Sure, paint is great, and crayons are classics for a reason, but using unique ingredients, like paints made with soap, or shaving cream mixed with food coloring, provide a whole new sensory experience for the sense of touch.

-- Sing-along: Playing music, both familiar and new to Baby, isn’t just a feast for the ears, but also a chance to dance, sing along, and bring the rest of his senses along for the ride.
+- Sing-along: Playing music, both familiar and new to Baby, isn’t just a feast for the ears, but also a chance to dance, sing along, and bring the rest of her senses along for the ride.